 What systems and certifications do you require from your suppliers?

-We hold our suppliers to the same high standards that guide our business.
+We hold our suppliers to the same high standards which guide our business.
 We require suppliers to be Global Food Safety Initiative (GFSI) certified and audit against these standards annually.
-This global certification evaluates our suppliers against global food safety standards, and ensures our suppliers have appropriate food safety systems in place.
-In addition to GFSI certification, Conagra Brands has an internal audit team made up of food safety and quality professionals evaluate our ingredients and associated suppliers on a routine basis against our internal standards.
+This global certification evaluates our plants and our suppliers, against global food safety standards and ensures our suppliers have the appropriate food safety processes, personnel and systems in place.
+In addition to GFSI certification, Conagra Brands has an internal audit team made up of food safety and quality professionals who evaluate our plants and associated suppliers on a routine basis against our internal standards.

 What capabilities does Conagra Brands have to trace food throughout the supply chain?

 Conagra has full traceability, from knowing who our ingredient suppliers are and where their products come from, to making our food and shipping it to retailers and food service establishments.

 What is gluten?